bayganik/mmGame-Engine-Raylib-ECS/README.md

     This will allow for creation of 3D components that can inherit from Component.cs class also.

     Scene.cs was updated to allow for Raylib.BeginMode3D or Raylib.BeginMode2D (WIP, so stay tuned)

-## Update June 6, 2023
-    Added Raylib-CS as a NuGet package

-    Added Sanford MIDI project (all in ONE project so to upgrade to NET 7.0)

-    Many changes to mmGameEngine

-    Update of UI components

-    Added new scene with MIDI piano

-    Added new scene as splash screen

-A Game Engine using Raylib as the core, Entitas lite as the ECS engine.
+A Game Engine using Raylib as the core, Entitas lite as the ECS engine and my own UI components.

 The engine and a sample Menu + few other scenes with sprites, animated sprites, compound sprites + simple card game,

 https://github.com/ChrisDill/Raylib-cs         (use NuGet package, much easier)